-Homestead Community Project Project Title Description Lead Support production of crops with local markets Production of crops that can be utilized onisland can reduce over-head costs and improve profitability of farming.
+Homestead Community Project Title Issue/Opportunity Project Lead Support production of crops with local markets Production of crops that can be utilized on- island can reduce over-head costs and improve profitability of farming.
 Development of an open market would provide a local venue for homesteaders to sell food products within the homestead community.
-Molokaʻi Homestead Farmers Alliance Local market is currently being implemented at Lanikeha Center 2.
-Multi-pronged agriculture training program Ahupua'a o Moloka'i is assisting homesteaders to: get certifications in farming, food production, food safety and marketing so they can mentor other farmers; start a seed saving training program; provide training in raising potted plants; and advise farmers ready to move from subsistence gardens to production farming.
-Ahupua'a o Moloka'i
+A local market is currently being implemented at Lanikeha Center Moloka'i Homestead Farmers Alliance Multi-pronged agriculture training program Ahupua'a o Moloka'i is assisting homesteaders to: get certifications in farming, food production, food safety and marketing so they can mentor other farmers; start a seed saving training program; provide training in raising potted plants; and advise farmers ready to move from subsistence gardens to production farming.
+Ahupua'a o Moloka'i Natural Farming Systems Makakuoha Cooperative is conducting natural farming systems training and demonstration projects on agricultural homestead lots in Hoʻolehua and Kalamaʻula.
+Makakuoha Cooperative Training to develop ag lots into commercial farm businesses Sons of Hoʻolehua Cooperative is currently conducting this training.
+Sons of Hoʻolehua Cooperative

-MOLOKA'I HAWAIIAN HOME LANDS PROJECTS COMPLETED OR IN PROGRESS March 27, 2019
+MOLOKA'I HAWAIIAN HOME LANDS PROJECTS COMPLETED OR IN PROGRESS June 26, 2019